 Cost of a Credit Card Late Payment Penalty

 More and more credit card companies have gone to a tiered penalty system.
-For example, Discover credit cards charge a late payment penalty of $19 on balances up to $250, and a $39 fee for balances greater than $250.
-Citi credit cards use a three tier system ranging from $15 to $39, depending on the outstanding balance.
+For example, Discover credit cards charge a late payment penalty of $37, although they waive this fee the first time.
+Citi credit cards also waive the late fee the first time, then charge $35.
 In addition to the late payment penalty, many credit card issuers may increase your interest rate or decrease your credit limit (or both) based on a late payment.
 As a result, the actual cost of paying a card late could be far more than just the late payment penalty.

 Cost of a Payday Loan